-Are you striving to improve your immune system?
-Increase your fibre intake.
+Are you striving to boost your immune system?
+Start by increasing your fibre intake!

 What is dietary fibre?

-Fibre is an indigestible component of plants that the body cannot absorb but is extremely important for digestion and bowel function.
-Fibre is essential for faecal elimination since it helps to speed up transit time, soften stools, and provide bulk.
+Fibre is an indigestible component of plants that the body can’t absorb, but it’s essential for digestion and bowel function.
+It supports the elimination of waste by speeding up transit time, softening stools, and adding bulk.

 Soluble fibre